Albert Langen: 1896–1909

 In 1896 he married Dagny Bjørnson, the youngest daughter of Bjørnstjerne Bjørnson.
 They would have two sons.
 That same year, in April, he published his first issue of Simplicissimus, using similar French magazines as his models.
 It was confiscated by the police on several occasions, due to its harsh criticisms, and was temporarily banned in both Germany and Austria.
 In the years that followed, he was able to publish works by Heinrich Mann, Henrik Ibsen, Marcel Prévost and Verner von Heidenstam.
 Thomas Mann also worked there as an editor.
 His first catalog, an artistically designed octavo, appeared in 1898.

 Later that year, charges of lèse-majesté were brought against Heine and Wedekind for a poem called "In the Holy Land".
 Langen, as the one who approved its printing, was forced to flee to Switzerland.
 In 1899, he and his family moved to Paris, where he attempted to manage his magazine remotely.
 One of his primary contributors, Korfiz Holm, was given power of attorney.
 Dagny made frequent visits to Germany, for issues that had to be dealt with first-hand.
 He remained in exile until 1903, when George, King of Saxony, pardoned him on the condition of paying a "reprimand sum" in the amount of 20,000 Marks.

 His second catalog appeared in 1904, by which time he had published 389 works by 117 authors.
-Two years later, as a result of his employees demanding a share of the profits, Simplicissimus became a "Gesellschaft mit beschränkter Haftung" (GmbH), the German equivalent of an LLC.
+Two years later, as a result of his employees demanding a share of the profits, Simplicissimus became a "Gesellschaft mit beschränkter Haftung" (GmbH), the German equivalent of a limited liability company (LLC).

 Shortly after, he and Dagny officially separated, when it became clear that he had been having an affair since the time they were in Paris.
 She took their children back to Paris and lived with the illustrator, Paul Iribe.
 He took advantage of these events to begin new projects.
 The first issue of März, a semi-monthly cultural review, appeared in 1907.
 Its editors included Ludwig Thoma and Hermann Hesse.

 In April, 1909, he died from the effects of a severe middle ear infection; apparently contracted when he drove in an open car to the landing site of the zeppelin LZ1, near Lake Constance, on an unusually windy day.
 His will appointed four long-standing collaborators as curators for his publishing house.
 They took over the company, as his children were still too young, and made a formal acquisition in 1918.
 The company merged with Georg Müller Verlag in 1932 to form Langen Müller Verlag.